vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 content and then perform a JSON object lookup.

 # Natural Language Pipeline

-Aside from a range of script-callable engine functions that are oriented toward natural language processing and processing facts as part of reasoning in script, the system preprocesses user input to make it easy to find meaning within it.
-These are both classic and unusual NL processing tasks.
+CS pre-processes user input to make it easy to find meaning within it.
-Other than tokenization, which is required, and ontology marking, which is why you use ChatScript, the other stages are all completely script omittable under control of `$cs_token`.
+These are both classic and unusual NL processing steps.
+All steps in the pipeline  use data representations that work together.
+Much of the work aims toward normalization, that is making different ways of typing in the same thing look the same to scripts, so they don't have to account for variations (making script writing and maintenance easier).
+Other than tokenization, all other pipeline steps are under control the script (`$cs_token`), which can choose to use any combination of them at any time.

 ![](../NLPipeline.png)

 ## Tokenization

+Tokenization is the process of taking a stream of input characters and breaking it sentences consisting of words and punctuation (tokens).
+ChatScript can process any number of sentences as a single input, but it will do so one at a time.
+In addition to the naive tokenization done by other systems, CS also performs some normalizations at this point.
+For example  5'6” is converted into tokens “5 feet 6 inch” .

+This is also where out-of-band (OOB) data gets split off from user input.
+ChatScript can send and receive information from the user and the application simultaneously.
+Inbound OOB can pass along any context like what category and specialty the user is starting in or what sensors have seen of the user (gesture recognition, etc).
+Outbound OOB can tell the system how to manipulate an avatar, why the current outgoing user message was emitted, or any other special system data.
+The CS convention for OOB is that it is always first in the message and is encased in [ ].
 The input is a stream of characters.
-If there is OOB data, this is detected and split off as a single word sentence in its own right.
+If there is OOB data, this is detected and split off as a single sentence in its own right.
 The rest of the input is then separated into the next sentence and the leftover unprocessed characters.
 A sentence has a 254 word limit, so anything attempting to be one beyond that will be split at that boundary.